Investigations into Proof Structures: Introduction

 \end{enumerate}

 The paper is organized as follows.
-In Section~\ref{sec-background} we introduce {\L}ukasiewicz's problem as well as different representations of it.
-We also compare different formal representations of proofs, including Meredith’s one.
+In Sect.~\ref{sec-background}, after a very brief illustration of the CM, we introduce {\L}ukasiewicz's problem as well as different representations of it.
+We also compare different formal representations of proofs, in particular the representation by Meredith and the ATP-oriented representation of the CM.
 Section~\ref{sec-cd-basis} presents Meredith’s proof of the problem.
 There we reconstruct the historical method of CD in a novel way as a restricted variation of the CM where proof structures are represented as terms.
 The section introduces the formal basis for the comparative analysis described above.
-On this basis, Section~\ref{sec-red} focuses on global features to support proof search.
+On this basis, Sect.~\ref{sec-red} focuses on global features to support proof search.
 It presents the underlying formalism and results on reducing the size of such proof terms in order to shorten proofs and to restrict the search space.
-The formalism worked out in the preceding two sections is applied in Section~\ref{sec-inspecting} to provide a comprehensive analysis of the two historical proofs by \Lukasiewicz and by Meredith of our widely studied guiding problem.
+The formalism worked out in the preceding two sections is applied in Sect.~\ref{sec-inspecting} to provide a comprehensive analysis of the two historical proofs by \Lukasiewicz and by Meredith of our widely studied guiding problem.
 The results are summarized in detailed feature tables for each proof.
-In Section~\ref{sec-atp} we contrast these proofs with proofs of the same problem that could be obtained from ATP systems, general first-order provers as well as postprocessors and specialized provers that realize observations and new techniques discussed in the paper.
+In Sect.~\ref{sec-atp} we contrast these proofs with proofs of the same problem that were obtained as outputs of ATP systems, general first-order provers as well as postprocessors and specialized provers that realize observations and new techniques discussed in the paper.
 Section~\ref{sec-conclusion} concludes the paper.